zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 ##### Gabor Maté

+- Trauma is not what happens to you but what happens *inside* you.

 - The usual conception of trauma conjures up notions of catastrophic events: hurricanes, abuse, egregious neglect, and war.
 This has the unintended and misleading effect of relegating trauma to the realm of the abnormal, the